The Spanish adverb “incluso” is a very frequent connector in Spanish. It means “even” in English.

 Hasta cuando no está borracho, él es muy gracioso.

 There is flexibility in using “Incluso” Vs. “Hasta”.
-In general, “Incluso” tends to sound better in more formal settings, and “hasta” in rather informal situations.
+In general, “Incluso” tends to sound better in more formal settings, and “hasta” in when we speak more colloquially.